EfroHub/GettingAndCleaningData/CodeBook.md

 #Code Book

-The script run_analysis is meant to be run in the same working directory with the following data The data linked represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The script run_analysis is meant to be run in the same working directory with the following data:

+The data linked represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones